pratyaksh16/pratyaksh16/README.md

 - 👋 Hi, I’m @pratyaksh16
-- 🎓 I am currently pursuing my Bachelor's in Computer Science Engineering.
+- 🎓 I am currently working as a Software Development Engineer @Preplaced.
-- 👀 I’m interested in Open Source
+- 👀 I’m interested in Frontend Development.
-- 🎯 My Goal is to Contribute to as many open source project as possible.
-- ✨ I love to create different types of contents.
-- 🌱 I’m currently learning Javascript,MERN an also interested in Amazon AWS, Microsoft Azure, Google Cloud and other cloud services.......
-- 📫 How to reach me ...

 <!---
 pratyaksh16/pratyaksh16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.